canbooo/experiment-design/docs/source/quickstart.rst

 Create and extend experiment designs
 ------------------------------------

-Let us first create an `Latin hypercube sampling <https://en.wikipedia.org/wiki/Latin_hypercube_sampling>`_.
+Let us first create a Latin hypercube sampling (`wikipedia <https://en.wikipedia.org/wiki/Latin_hypercube_sampling>`_).
 Later, we will talk about why this is superior to random sampling.

 .. code:: python